MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 #### Setting up customer item numbers and substitute item numbers

->   Use the Customer Item Maintenance window to set up customer item numbers,
->   substitute item numbers for customers, and user-defined information.
+>   Use the Customer Item Maintenance window to set up customer item numbers, substitute item numbers for customers, and user-defined information.

 >   Some customers use different names for items than your company uses.
-The
->   name that the customer uses is a customer item.
-You can set up customer item
->   numbers to make entering orders easier.
-For example, suppose the customer
->   calls an item a USB/PS2 Connector, but the item in your inventory is a
+The name that the customer uses is a customer item.
+You can set up customer item numbers to make entering orders easier.
+For example, suppose the customer calls an item a USB/PS2 Connector, but the item in your inventory is a PS2/USB Connector.
->   PS2/USB Connector.
 Enter USB/PS2 Connector here.
-When you enter an order for
->   the customer and type USB/ PS2 Connector in the Item Number field, the
->   appropriate inventory item number will be displayed in place of the customer
+When you enter an order for the customer and type USB/ PS2 Connector in the Item Number field, the appropriate inventory item number will be displayed in place of the customer item number.
->   item number.

->   You also can use this window to set up substitute item numbers to sell an
->   item in place of another item.
-For example, suppose a specific keyboard is
->   on sale, but your inventory is sold out before the sale is over.
-You can
->   substitute another keyboard rather than back ordering the keyboard that is
+>   You also can use this window to set up substitute item numbers to sell an item in place of another item.
+For example, suppose a specific keyboard is on sale, but your inventory is sold out before the sale is over.
+You can substitute another keyboard rather than back ordering the keyboard that is on sale.
->   on sale.

 >   **To set up customer item numbers and substitute item numbers:**

 1. Open the Customer Item Maintenance window.
 (Sales \>\> Cards \>\> Customer Items)

 ![](media/b6d6331c95adf8551bb89a677ce868c2.jpg)

-1. Enter or select a customer and an item number.
+2. Enter or select a customer and an item number.

-##### **P A R T 1** S E T U P

-1. Enter the item name that the customer uses.
+3. Enter the item name that the customer uses.
 When you create a sales order and enter the customer item, the inventory item number will be displayed.

-2. You can enter a customer item description, short name, and generic name.
+4. You can enter a customer item description, short name, and generic name.

-3. You can enter additional information in the text fields.
+5. You can enter additional information in the text fields.

-4. To assign a substitute item, you can enter or select an item to substitute for the item displayed in the Item Number field.
+6. To assign a substitute item, you can enter or select an item to substitute for the item displayed in the Item Number field.

-5. You can enter a date range for when the substitute item is effective.
+7. You can enter a date range for when the substitute item is effective.
 This date also can be used to remove customer/item substitute records in the Remove Customer/Item Substitutes window.

-6. Choose Save.
+8. Choose Save.

 #### Removing customer/item substitute items

 Use the Remove Customer/Item Substitutes window to remove customer/item substitute records with expiration dates equal to or earlier than the date you enter.
 For example, suppose you enter the date June 23, 2005.
 All customer/item substitute records with a date of June 23, 2005 or earlier in the Substitute Item’s Effective Date Range From field in the Customer Item Maintenance window will be removed.

 **To remove customer/item substitute items:**

 1. Open the Remove Customer/Item Substitutes window.
-(Sales \>\> Utilities \>\>
-    Remove Substitute Items)
+(Sales \>\> Utilities \>\> Remove Substitute Items)

 ![](media/1f4d77141c5f9d11fe1e1c1db7f6815d.jpg)

-1. Enter the date to remove customer/item substitute records that expired on or earlier than the date.
+2. Enter the date to remove customer/item substitute records that expired on or earlier than the date.

-2. Choose Process.
+3. Choose Process.
 The Customer/Item Substitutes Removed report will be printed.

 **Part 2: Transaction entry**

->   This part of the documentation explains how to enter sales documents and
->   sales batches.
-The data entry windows were designed to resemble actual sales
->   documents, with customer, line item, tax, and total information.
-The
->   following topics are discussed:
+>   This part of the documentation explains how to enter sales documents and sales batches.
+The data entry windows were designed to resemble actual sales documents, with customer, line item, tax, and total information.
+The following topics are discussed:

 -   *Chapter 7, “Item information,”* describes item tracking and pricing related to Sales Order Processing.

 -   *Chapter 8, “Multicurrency transactions,”* explains the multicurrency features in Sales Order Processing.

 -   *Chapter 9, “Batches,”* explains how to use batches to group sales documents for transferring or posting.

 -   *Chapter 10, “Quotes,”* explains how to enter quotes—including repeating quotes.

 -   *Chapter 11, “Orders,”* explains how to enter orders—including repeating orders.

 -   *Chapter 12, “Fulfillment orders and invoices,”* explains how to enter fulfillment orders,

 -   *Chapter 13, “Invoices,”* explains how to enter invoices.

 -   *Chapter 14, “Back orders,”* explains how to enter back orders.

 -   *Chapter 15, “Returns,”* explains how to enter returns and how to use return quantity types.

 -   *Chapter 16, “Transaction detail entry,”* describes how to enter detailed information about a document, customer, line item, or other element of a transaction.

 -   *Chapter 17, “Payments and deposits,”* contains information on entering payments or deposits received for a document.

 -   *Chapter 18, “Sales Order Processing taxes,”* explains how sales tax is calculated, modified, and distributed in Sales Order Processing.

 **Chapter 7: Item information**

->   Use this information to learn more about handling items in Sales Order
+>   Use this information to learn more about handling items in Sales Order Processing.
->   Processing.
 This information is divided into the following sections:

 -   *Drop-ship transactions*